 Alongside your Army promotion courses you will complete a number of catering related trade courses.
 NZDF currently provides formal training to gain recognition through NZQA.

-Throughout your career you will attend three separate courses at various times.
-The first is an introduction to Catering where basic stewarding, cooking and knife skills are taught.
+Throughout your career, you will attend multiple courses.
+These include an introduction to Catering where basic stewarding, cooking and knife skills are taught.
 The next course will be an Intermediate Chef Course which has you advancing to further complex dishes, bakery and butchery skills.
 Finally, you will complete the Advanced Chef Course.

 In conjunction with each level of training there is a field component where you are taught how to cook with NZ Army field catering equipment for both small and large numbers in remote environments.

 All following trade courses are held at the Defence Catering School in Devenport Naval Base (Auckland) or Waiouru Military Camp: